 Summing it Up:

 We know that diet is crucial in the management of PCOS and research has shown that dietary changes can improve all of the markers of PCOS, including testosterone levels.
-So, make sure that you get loads of spearmint tea, flaxseeds, Omega 3-rich foods, low GL foods and supplements.
+So, make sure that you get loads of spearmint tea, flaxseeds, Omega 3-rich foods, low GL foods (all foods that lower testosterone in females) and supplements.
 I have no doubt that these will go a long way in helping you to manage your PCOS.

 Is there something that I have left out?
 I’d love to hear from you!
 Leave me a comment below…